DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

-# Chapter 15: The Experiment Begins
+# Chapter 5: The Official Story – The Garden and the Serpent

 As I reached the deepest layer of my investigation, I finally understood the true scope of what had been done to humanity.
 We are not the product of natural evolution.
 We are not even the result of a single intervention.
 We are the outcome of a million-year experiment in consciousness development that began when the primordial architects, **The Werdh-anes** (from Proto-Indo-European root `*werdh-`, 'to grow, increase'), arrived on Earth.